yarisvt/tyk-docs/tyk-docs/content/integrate/3rd-party-identity-providers/dashboard-login-ldap-tib.md

 ## <a name="how"></a> How it works

 The Tyk Identity Broker (TIB) is an open-source project which can be used to integrate Tyk authentication with 3rd party identity providers (IDPs).
 You can use this to enable your Dashboard to authenticate users with your LDAP-powered identity providers such as Active Directory.
-TIB has been designed as a glue-code solution so it can integrate with almost any identity provider (IDP).
+TIB has been designed as a glue-code solution, so it can integrate with almost any identity provider (IDP).
 See [here](/docs/configure/tyk-identity-broker-configuration/) for details on configuring the TIB.

 ### The High Level TIB Flow: